The reports of email’s death are greatly exaggerated.

-- Tag Added
+- Tag added

-- Custom Field
+- Custom field

-- Date Created
+- Date created

-- Tag Added
+- Tag added

-- Tag Removed
+- Tag removed

-- Has Clicked on a link
+- Has clicked on a link

 - Has opened an email

-- Geography based upon IP address
+- Geography based on IP address

-- Visited a web page
+- Visited a webpage

 - Total site visits

-- Visitor’s timezone
+- Visitor’s time zone

 - ActiveCampaign — 270+

-Though anecdotally, I believe ConvertKit’s emails have a more personal feel, which will do better with personal brands like myself.
+However, I believe ConvertKit’s emails have a more personal feel that make them more suitable for personal brands like mine.
 ConvertKit’s emails are almost indistinguishable from personal emails.

 Email Analytics and Reporting

-ConvertKit vs ActiveCampaign Feature Comparision
+ConvertKit vs ActiveCampaign Feature Comparison